Lloyd Park was refurbished in 2012 and is now a hub of community activity.

 William Morris Gallery and Aveling Centre

 The award-winning William Morris Gallery occupies the mansion house at the entrance to the park.
-In addition to its recently refurbished galleries and workshop spaces, it has a popular tea room and gift shop.
-Directly behind the gallery are the restored terraced gardens and a new William Morris-inspired formal garden.
+In addition to its refurbished galleries and workshop spaces, it has a popular tea room and gift shop.
+Directly behind the gallery are the restored terraced gardens and a William Morris-inspired formal garden.

 For young people